Introduction to HTML Semantics

 In HTML many semantics elements can be used to denote header sections, navigation, main sections, article sections or normal sections, aside sections, footer sections etc. Some HTML semantic elements are as follows.

-2. <nav> -- this element typically contains or defines the navigation menu or navigation links
+-- this element typically contains or defines the navigation menu or navigation links<main>

-3. <main> -- The primary material of a document's <body> is represented by the HTML element named <main>.
-The key subject of a document or the primary function of an application is expanded upon or directly related to the main content area.
+.
+The key subject of a document or the primary function of an application is expanded upon or directly related to the main content area.<section>

 Sections are used flexibly.
 A web page could be divided into sections for block contents